smrkela/edtcommons/README.md

 # EDT Commons

-Flex library for commong features of web and mobile apps.
+Flex library for common features of web and mobile apps.